 Puzzles are a masterful way to teach fine motor skills while keeping your little one’s minds engaged.
 Fortunately, you can pick up these wonders for just a buck as well.
 If you have felines, place larger versions on a moveable surface like a sheet of heavy-duty cardboard so that you can keep pieces away from batting paws when you must pause.

 Not all puzzles contain multiple pieces.
+These wooden animal puzzles are amazing!
 Older children might enjoy sudoku, crosswords or word searches.
 You can find activity books and pens and pencils galore equally cheap — it’s like the discount gods smiled upon harried moms everywhere.

 It doesn’t matter if your children are homeschooling, attending a traditional classroom or participating in a hybrid model.
 You can encourage their educational pursuits by locating free online resources for subjects that fascinate them.